TULiberalArts/English/pages/undergradaute.md

 ![Jasmine-Combs-Temple-Poet]({{site.baseurl}}/media/jasmine-combs-temple-poet.jpg){:.img-right}
 If writing is your passion, Temple’s Department of English offers a BA in English with a Concentration in Creative Writing.
 Our students are immersed in poetry and fiction and gain experience writing in different genres.
 Prominent and award-winning writers lead Temple’s undergraduate Creative Writing program - students work closely with faculty to become better writers and readers.
 We recommend Creative Writing Concentration students focus on either fiction, poetry or screenwriting.

-Learn More about Temple's Creative Writing Concentration(will need link)

 ## Hyphen Interdisciplinary Journal
-Hyphen is Temple University’s only undergraduate student literary magazine.
+Hyphen is Temple's only undergraduate student literary magazine.
 Founded by Professor Jena Osman twelve years ago, the journal has published close to 400 fiction writers, poets and visual artists.
 We release a print magazine every spring and host open mic nights and other events to support Temple’s literary and artistic community.
 To get involved, please contact us at [hyphen@temple.edu](mailto:hyphen@temple.edu) or visit our Facebook page [here](https://www.facebook.com/HyphenLit).

 ## Academic Advising and Professional Development
 Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
 We help you select a major or a minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with internships, study abroad programs and other experiential learning opportunities.